galaxyproject/training-material/topics/ecology/tutorials/gbif_cleaning/tutorial.md

 > > > <solution-title></solution-title>
 > > >
 > > > 1.
 50 and 89.29% o records were drop out
 > > > 2.
-An important percentage of data were drop out because of many records whitout any value for this individual count field
+An important percentage of data were drop out because of many records whithout any value for this individual count field
 > > > 3.
 As for the previous "count" step you are dealing with the `individualCount` column, you can add a to the output dataset a  `#individualCount` tag for example
 > > >
 > > {: .solution}